What was announced?

-- Redeemer is hiring Jensen Hall to serve as Youth Director starting January 2020.
-Jensen has been serving as an adult volunteer for our youth for several years, and adding him to the Redeemer staff in this capacity will provide a smooth transition over the coming year.
+- Redeemer has hired Jensen Hall to serve as Youth Director as of January 2020.
+Jensen has been serving as an adult volunteer for our youth for several years, and adding him to the Redeemer staff in this capacity provides a smooth transition over the coming year.

-- As Pastor Belonga transitions full-time to Zion in January 2020, he will continue to be part of the youth teaching rotation over the first several months of the year.
+- Pastor Belonga will continue to be part of the youth teaching rotation over the first several months of 2020.

 - As Zion Presbyterian Church adds families with youth, we plan for ZPC to share youth group with RPC, at least until summer 2020.

 I’ve got more questions about this church plant.
 What is the best way to get answers?